syl20bnr/spacemacs-elpa-mirror/stable-melpa/company-emoji-readme.txt

 ### setup

-Add `company-emoji.el` to your load-path, then add something like the following to your init file (`company-emoji-init` doesn’t start company-mode):
+Add `company-emoji.el` to your load-path, then add something like the following to your init file:

 (require 'company-emoji)
-(add-hook 'markdown-mode-hook 'company-mode)
-(add-hook 'markdown-mode-hook 'company-emoji-init)
+(add-to-list 'company-backends 'company-emoji)

 After selecting an emoji-word from the completion-list, it will be replaced by the real unicode emoji (`:cactus:` becomes 🌵, `:cat:`